anon-neurips-submission/pearl/README.md

 -Remember to rename run-names based on date so you're not overwriting anything -create the checkpoints folder if you don't have one.
--Optimized for a serialized, one worker train (A2C), but could experiment with more workers
+-Optimized for a serialized, one worker train (A2C), but could experiment with more workers -You should probably modify SLURM/SH files so that you can make sure jsons are right.

 # CHESS TRAIN SCRIPTS